sudip-samanta990/Auto-Nav-Tool/README.md

 # Prerequisite
+1. ROS Environment
+2. Install Cartographer
-install z3 solver
+3. Install z3 solver

-## Description of Auto-Nav-Tool
+## Description of AUTONAV

-i) generate a map-file by cartographer
+1. Generate a map-file using Cartographer

-ii) THen use map_analyzer to cover the obstacle points by rectangular block region and creat a obstacle lists.
+2. amcl package from ROS navigation is used for localization.
+   (example: roslaunch /pkg_path move_base_demo_amcl.launch )

+3. Run amcl_pose.py to store robot's pose.

+3. Run map_analyzer.py, it will take the map-file as input and produces a list of obstacles.
-(Each line of the obstacle lists contains the range of the x and y axis for each block obstacles region)
+(Each line of the obstacle lists contains the range of the x and y coordinates for each obstacle region)

-iii) Then use SMT_constraint_generator to solve and predict a feasible path from source to goal location.
+4. SMT_constraint_generator generate the constraint file (SMT file).

-(Note: after doing step (ii) at once, we can use step iii) for several times to predict several feasible paths for different source and goal location using the same map)
+(Note: after doing step (2) at once, we can use step (3) for several times to predict several feasible paths for different source and goal location using the same map)

-iv) To predict feasible path from source to goal location for different map, then use auto_nav.py
+5. SMT Solver: z3 is used to solve the SMT constraint file.

+### Use auto_nav.py (alternative)

+1. Use auto_nav.py for a readily available map-file.